 The value of building projects ongoing in Ireland has increased by two thirds in the last nine months to more than €4bn.

-New data from the Building Information Index, which tracks building related data, projects worth €4.25bn were being worked on around the country in the first nine months of this year.
+New data from the Building Information Index, which tracks building-related data, projects worth €4.25bn were being worked on around the country in the first nine months of this year.

 That is an increase of more than €1.7bn compared to the same time in 2014.

-Importantly, the report shows that the increase has not been confined to Dublin, with strong performances being seen across the country.
+More importantly, the report shows that the increase has not been confined to Dublin, with strong performances being seen across the country.

 The value of projects in Munster has jumped 126pc, while Dublin activity is up by three quarters.
-Connacht and Ulster has seen activity values increase by a third while in Leinster construction is up 39pc.
+Connacht and Ulster have seen activity values increase by a third while in Leinster construction is up 39pc.

 “When we analyse project commencements in the first nine months of 2015 in each the seven sectors that the index compiles data for, commercial and retail continued to be the strongest performing sector at €830m which represented an increase of 99pc when compared to the same period in 2014,” said Building Information Ireland MD Danny O’Shea.

 “Also experiencing a 99pc rise was the industrial sector, with a rise to €482m.
 In a sign of growing confidence in the residential sector, commencements almost doubled with a rise of 98pc to a value of €2.1bn,” he said.